Movies are like commodities, actors and producers have

 Uhhh....no!
 Not really!
 At every juncture of our life we have problems of various kinds and these problems we tackle differently at various ages in our life.
 This concept has been adapted in this film by interlinking different ages.
 So I won't say that it's a Deewaar, but it's a film you will surely identify with.

-Nana what did you find unique about your character in this film?
+Nana what did you find unique about your character in

 It wasn't so much about the character for me, because you can't see that character in isolation.
 I tried to understand what the film was trying to say.
 When I like what's being told then I focus on my role.
 I try to see what I can give to that role.
 I saw a lot of potential in it and felt I could do something with it.
 It's not like Kranti where you say one dialogue.
 It's more situational.